FoundationStereo & Fast-FoundationStereo

 Correlation + Feature Concatenation

 The cost volume measures how well left and right image features match at every possible disparity.
-FoundationStereo uses a hybrid approach combining two signals:
+Built at 1/4 resolution with D = 192/4 = 48 candidate disparities.
+FoundationStereo uses a hybrid cost volume combining two signals along the channel dimension:

 3 Attentive Hybrid Cost Filtering (AHCF)